odin-lang/odin-lang.org/content/docs/overview.md

 The `when` statement is very useful for writing platform specific code.
 This is akin to the `#if` construct in C's preprocessor.
 However, in Odin, it is type checked.

+See the [Conditional compilation section](#when-statements) for examples of built-in constants you can use with `when` statements.

 ### Branch statements
 #### `break` statement
 A for loop or a switch statement can be left prematurely with a `break` statement.
 It leaves the innermost construct, unless a label of a construct is given: